MurphyPone/murphypone.github.io/src/content/ml-4.md

 Where the existence of $v_\pi$ is guaranteed by either $\gamma < 1$ or the eventual termination in all states under $\pi$.

-> Full _back ups_ involve subsituting thhe value of every state once to produce the new approximate value function $v_{k+1}$.
+> Full _back ups_ involve substituting the value of every state once to produce the new approximate value function $v_{k+1}$.
 All backs up done in DP algorithms are called _full_ backups because they are based on all possible next states rather than on a sample next stated.

 $$
 \boxed{